BetterAndroid/Hikage/docs-source/src/en/guide/quick-start.md

 ## Demo

-You can find some samples [here](repo://tree/main/samples) view the corresponding demo project to better understand how these functions work and quickly select the functions you need.
+You can find some samples [here](repo://tree/main/samples) to view the corresponding demo project to better understand how these functions work and quickly select the functions you need.